 Your wounds will need to remain moist to aide healing with an antibiotic ointment applied twice a day.
 Toileting as normal with gentle care with the ointment providing a barrier.
 You may shower the day after the procedure for your comfort.

-Dr Knight will see you before you go home and at regular intervals after the procedure to ensure comfort and answer any questions you may have about your surgery.
+Your plastic surgeon will see you before you go home and at regular intervals after the procedure to ensure comfort and answer any questions you may have about your surgery.
 Once home, resting for a few days will improve your recovery and avoiding strenuous activities and sexual intercourse is essential to a good result.

 Healing of the wounds of this delicate tissue is often better than many would expect, as it is a mucosa in a moist environment.
 You play an important part in the healing by avoiding sheering and excessive sweating with strenuous exercise and sexual intercourse.
 Depending on healing these activities may need to be avoided for up to six weeks.